odagora/website/wp-content/plugins/post-content-shortcodes/README.md

 The `show_image`, `image_width` and `image_height` arguments only apply to the `post-list` shortcode.
 They determine whether to display the featured image and how to display it for each post within the list.
 If the `image_width` and `image_height` arguments are both set to 0 (which is the default), the "thumbnail" size will be used (assuming the `show_image` argument is set to 1 or "true").
 If only one of the `image_width` or `image_height` arguments are set, the other argument will be set to 999999 to ensure that the specified dimension is met.

-The 'show_excerpt` and `excerpt_length` arguments also apply to the post-list shortcode.
+The `show_excerpt` and `excerpt_length` arguments also apply to the post-list shortcode.
 If you set `show_excerpt` to 1 or "true", the post excerpt will be shown if it exists.
 If it doesn't exist (or is empty), the post content will be shown (with HTML stripped out of it).
 You can truncate the length of the excerpts that are shown in the post list by setting the `excerpt_length` value.
 The `excerpt_length` is measured in words, so if you would like each excerpt to display no more than 50 words, you would set the `excerpt_length` parameter to 50.
 If you leave it set to 0 (which is the default), the entire excerpt or content will be shown in the post list.
 In the `post-list` shortcode, if `show_excerpt` is set to 0 or false, no content will be shown in the list (as opposed to the behavior of the `show_excerpt` parameter in the `post-content` shortcode).

+The `view_template` argument can be a bit complicated to get working properly, and is still a bit *experimental*.
+Please use it at your own risk.
+Unfortunately, the standard [wpv-post-featured-image] and [wpv-post-url] shortcodes (and, by extension, the [wpv-post-link] shortcode) do not work properly, especially when trying to display content from another site in the network.
+There are three extra shortcodes created for use in your Content Template, the first two of which replace the [wpv-post-featured-image] and [wpv-post-url] shortcodes:

+* `[pcs-thumbnail]` - will output the post thumbnail (at the width/height you set in the post-content/post-list shortcode attributes)
+* `[pcs-post-url]` - will return/output the URL to the post
+* `[pcs-entry-classes]` - will add some additional classes to the entry wrapper.
+Accepts 2 parameters:
+    * `classes` - a space-separated list of the CSS classes you want to apply to the entry
+	* `columns` - a numerical value representing how many columns you want in the list (which will automatically add column-1, column-2, etc. to the list of entry classes, as well as adding a class of "first" to the first item in each row - for instance, if you have 6 items, and you use `[pcs-entry-classes classes="foo bar entry" columns="3"]`, the class list for the first and fourth items will be `foo bar entry column-1 first`, the class list for the second and fifth items will be `foo bar entry column-2` and the class list for the third and sixth items will be `foo bar entry column-3`)

+I have created a Gist showing a [simple example of a Views Content Template used with a Post List widget](https://gist.github.com/cgrymala/5e6b7b36d2e8c8eaea33).

 To read more about the other arguments, please [visit the codex page for the `get_posts()` function](http://codex.wordpress.org/Function_Reference/get_posts).